othree/smartypants.js/README.md

 ASCII straight quotes, plain dashes, and plain dots, but your published posts (and final HTML output) will appear with smart quotes, em-dashes, and proper ellipses.

-SmartyPants is a combination plug-in -- the same file works with Movable Type, Blosxom, and BBEdit.
-It can also be used from a Unix-style command-line.
-Version requirements and installation instructions for each of these tools can be found in the corresponding sub-section under "Installation", below.

 SmartyPants does not modify characters within `<pre>`, `<code>`, `<kbd>`, or `<script>` tag blocks.
 Typically, these tags are used to